 Manufacturing of the Dodge Challenger SRT Demon ended greater than two years in the past, after 3,300 models rolled off the manufacturing line, but it stays a drag strip sensation because of its jaw-dropping energy and straight-line efficiency.

-Billed as the world’s fastest accelerating car when it was unveiled in 2017, the Demon is already a collectible, with the best examples fetching well over $100K.
-This one is listed for $129,900, $69,205 more than the 2020 Challenger SRT Hellcat, which starts at $60,695, and $44,905 more than the original MSRP.
+Billed because the world’s quickest accelerating automotive when it was unveiled in 2017, the Demon is already a collectible, with one of the best examples fetching well over $100K.
+This one is listed for $129,900, $69,205 greater than the 2020 Challenger SRT Hellcat, which begins at $60,695, and $44,905 greater than the unique MSRP.

-Demon #945 is powered by the ubiquitous 6.2-liter supercharged HEMI V8, which makes 840 HP (851 PS / 626 kW) and 770 lb-ft (1,042 Nm) of torque on race fuel.
-It brags about doing the 0-60 mph (0-96 km/h) in just 2.3 seconds and running the quarter mile in 9.65 seconds at 140 mph (225 km/h) – so we’re talking supercar, if not hypercar, performance here.
+Demon #945 is powered by the ever-present 6.2-liter supercharged HEMI V8, which makes 840 HP (851 PS / 626 kW) and 770 lb-ft (1,042 Nm) of torque on race gasoline.
+It brags about doing the 0-60 mph (0-96 km/h) in simply 2.Three seconds and working the quarter mile in 9.65 seconds at 140 mph (225 km/h) – so we’re speaking supercar, if not hypercar, efficiency right here.